PezzaD84/macOS-Patching-Upgrades/README.md

 Update: A 4 day deferment/postponement has been added to the script to allow users to defer a major upgrade for 4 days.
 After 4 days the upgrade will be forced to run.

+If you are liking the work then help me stay awake to carry on writing by buying me a coffee ☕️ https://www.buymeacoffee.com/pezza

 # Intel MacOS Upgrade

 Intel devices will download the latest version of macOS using MIST https://github.com/ninxsoft/mist-cli.
 Once the OS installer is downloaded the installation will be triggered with the --agreetolicense --forcequitapps switches and the installation will automatically reboot and complete the upgrade.